simutrans/simutrans.github.io/data/README.md

 # Adding new events

 You can add new events to the Simutrans Timeline by editing the *.js files located in this repository.
-You can do this directly within 's web interface, by opening the file and then clicking "Edit this file" button (pencil icon).
+You can do this directly within GitHub's web interface, by opening the file and then clicking "Edit this file" button (pencil icon).
 - Simutrans (Standard) events are in [standard.js](./standard.js).
 - Simutrans Extended events are in [extended.js](./extended.js).
 - Simutrans OTRP events are in [otrp.js](./otrp.js).